Robert Wilson Shufeldt (naval officer): Naval and diplomatic career

 Shufeldt studied at Middlebury College from 1837 until 1839, but left before graduation to join the United States Navy as a midshipman.
+He spent fifteen years serving on foreign stations and working on the coast survey.
+He visited and became interested in the colony in Liberia in West Africa.
+In 1854, he resigned his commission and was engaged in the mercantile marine service and worked to create a trade route across the Isthmus of Tehuantepec.
+While working for the New York & New Orleans Steamship Co., Shufeldt superintended the construction of the steamers SS Black Warrior and SS Catawba and served as their commander.
+He wrote in 1860 an article on the subject of slave trade between Cuba and Africa, in consequence of which he was appointed to a position where he could break up that trade, which he did.

-After the outbreak of the American Civil War, Shufeldt was appointed to the position of Consul-General of the United States' mission in Havana, Cuba, likely with the support of Secretary of State William Seward.
+Accordingly, after the outbreak of the Civil War, while serving as commander of the steamer SS Quaker City, Shufeldt was appointed to the position of Consul-General of the United States' mission in Havana, Cuba, likely with the support of Secretary of State William Seward.
+The first two years of the civil war were spent on civilian diplomatic duties.
+He on one occasion went in secret on a mission to President Juarez of Mexico, moving unnoticed and disguised through French lines to do so.
 As Consul-General to Cuba from 1861 to 1863, he played a role in the Trent Affair.

-He returned to the Navy in 1863, and commanded a ship blockading Southern ports.
+He returned to the Navy as a Commander in 1863, and commanded USS Conemaugh and USS Proteus blockading Southern ports for two years.
+In 1865, he went to China as captain of the flagship USS Hartford.
 Following the war, he commanded USS Wachusett.
 In 1867, he attempted to investigate the sinking of the SS General Sherman in Korea, but was forced to turn back by bad winter weather.
 During the 1860s and 1870s, Shufeldt became established in naval circles as an advocate of reform and the expansion of trade.
-Between this reputation and his strong political connections, he was appointed the first head of the newly formed Bureau of Equipment and Recruiting, which eventually became the Navy's Bureau of Naval Personnel.
+Promoted to Captain in 1869, Shufeldt commanded the monitor USS Miantonomoh.
+In 1870, he was responsible for putting together the survey of the Isthmus of Tehuantepec and the report laid the ground for the ship-railway project canvassed for a time by the engineer Captain James Buchanan Eads.
+From 1871 to 1872, Shufeldt served with the European Squadron, commanding both the flagship USS Wabash and USS Plymouth.
+From 1872 to 1874, he was assigned to the New York Navy Yard.
+With a considerable reputation and strong political connections, in 1875 Shufeldt was appointed the first head of the newly formed Bureau of Equipment and Recruiting, which eventually became the Navy's Bureau of Naval Personnel.